joinpursuit/ac-curriculum-web/unit6-final-assessment/README.md

   - Compilers and Assembly
   - Threading, mutexes, event/run loops
 - Final project work: 2 days (plus rest of time on CS fundamentals days)
+  - Bring in design and product volunteers to help teams with non-technical pieces of the product development process